richteague/kepmask/README.md

 ### Radially Varying Line Widths

 With higher spatial resolutions it is possible to resolve the radially changing line width of emission lines.
 This manifests as a change in the width of the emission pattern as a function of radius.
-We assume that the radial profile is well described by a powerlaw,
+We assume that the radial profile of the line width (here we are describing the Doppler parameter, so a factor of 1.665 times smaller than the FWHM, is well described by a powerlaw,

 ![alt text](https://latex.codecogs.com/gif.latex?\Delta&space;V&space;(r)&space;=&space;\Delta&space;V_{0}&space;\times&space;\left(&space;\frac{r}{1^{\prime\prime}}&space;\right)^{\Delta&space;V_q} "Equation 1")